🎂 Radar Deep Dive: traffic anomalies and notifications

 I don't want to look at outages.
 And then I can go and save that edited anomaly.

-And again, as I mentioned, you can set up notifications from the Reiter Outage Center.
+And then again, as I mentioned, you can set up notifications from the Reiter Outage Center.

 Same thing with Internet outages.

-If you want to learn about get notified about all Internet outages, you click the icon up here.
+If you want to learn about, get notified about all Internet outages, you'd click the icon up here.

-If you want to get notified about outages like one of the given row.
+If you want to get notified about outages like one of the given rows.

 Similarly, looking at the routing page, we can drill down and probably not going to see much for Albania.

 So let's go up to the top.
-Go for routing.
-And again, here you can get notified about all route leaks.
+I go for routing.

 So in this particular case, it was route leaks that involve autonomous systems that are in Russia and the United Kingdom.